avaframe/AvaFrame/docs/glossary.rst

         Release, :term:`entrainment`, flow, or deposition thickness refers to the extent (distance) of the avalanche measured perpendicular to the slope.

+    trajectory length
+        Used in com1DFA particle dictionaries, where the trajectory length is computed as the distance traveled by a particle from one time step to the next and then accumulated over time.
+Three different trajectory lengths are computed (1) trajectoryLengthXY - computed in the x, y plane, (2) trajectoryLengthXYZ - also taking the slope of the topography into account and (3) trajectoryLengthXYCor - same as trajectoryLengthXY but corrected for the potential angle difference of the slope and the normal.

     travel angle
     travel length
         Travel lengths are measured as horizontally projected travel length